 Engagement Rate Calculator

-Calculate your social media engagement rate by followers, reach, or impressions.
-Compare engagement across Instagram, TikTok, YouTube, Twitter, Facebook, and LinkedIn with platform-specific benchmarks.
+Calculate engagement rate by followers, reach, or impressions.
+Enter likes, comments, shares, and saves to check Instagram, TikTok, YouTube, and more.

 Engagement Rate